OK, so my expectations and those of the folk at Adobe with

 pop-up.
 Many desktop printers are now supplied with generic media

-profiles, but much more accurate prints can be obtained if custom
+profiles, but much more color accurate prints can be obtained if custom

 profiles are used.
-However, for this option to work correctly
+However, as the yellow alert badge warns, for this option to work correctly

 -

-printing CMYK images where each channel is handled separately.
-If
+when printing CMYK documents where each channel is handled

-your document is RGB the option will be greyed out.
+separately.
+If your document is RGB the option will be greyed

 -